kodekloudhub/community-faq/docs/linux-distro.md

 Some sub-distros based on Red Hat are

 * CentOS Stream - Created by Red Hat.
 Uses a newer version of the kernel than RHEL.
 Should be safe for production use, but not guaranteed or supported by Red Hat for this.
-* Fedora - Created by RedHat.
+* Fedora - Created by Red Hat.
 Uses the absolute latest version of everything.
 Targeted at people who want to test the latest features.
 * Rocky Linux - Aims to use the same versions of everything used in the current version of RHEL, so seen as a free alternative for use with production workloads.
 * Alma Linux - Similarly positioned to Rocky.
+* Amazon Linux - a default choice for AWS EC2 instances, but can also be downloaded and run as a VM.
-* Oracle Linux - Created by Oracle corp and can be bought with a support agreement.
+* Oracle Linux - Created by Oracle corp and can be bought with a support agreement for production workloads.

 ### Debian

-Unlike RHEL, core Debian is free, and is called "Debian".
-If you run core Debian, this is generally considered production stable and like RedHat, will not use the latest version of the kernel.
+Unlike RHEL, core Debian is free.
+If you run core Debian, this is generally considered production stable and like Red Hat, will not use the latest version of the kernel.
 This family uses the `apt` package manager.

 Some sub-distros of Debian are

 * Ubuntu - the most well known one.
 * Linux Mint
 * Kali (mentioned above)

+## Others

+There are quite a few other distros not based on the above that are less common (other than Android).
+You can see these [here](https://en.wikipedia.org/wiki/List_of_Linux_distributions).